iq-motion-control/iq-module-communication-doc/docs/manual/manual_dronecan.rst

 Arming and Arming Bypass
 ================================
-.. warning:: TODO for development: Review links and references in this section are meant to link to other sections when done

 DroneCAN can use the same advanced arming procedure as all other throttle sources.
-The details of this arming procedure are covered in the :red:`Advanced Arming` section.
+The details of this arming procedure are covered in the :ref:`manual_advanced_arming` section.

 Older versions of the firmware for Vertiq modules did not include support for arming over DroneCAN.
 To maintain backwards compatibility, it is possible for users to toggle arming integration with DroneCAN on or off.
 This is called “arming bypass”.
-When Vertiq modules have arming bypass turned on for DroneCAN they will spin on any :red:`DroneCAN throttle command`, regardless of armed state.
-Additionally, when arming bypass is on DroneCAN throttle commands will not cause :red:`arming or disarming transitions`.
+When Vertiq modules have arming bypass turned on for DroneCAN they will spin on any :ref:`DroneCAN throttle command <throttle_sources_dronecan>`, regardless of armed state.
+Additionally, when arming bypass is on DroneCAN throttle commands will not cause :ref:`arming or disarming transitions <arming_state_transitions>`.
 The advanced arming features are completely ignored by DroneCAN when the arming bypass is on.

 Arming bypass for DroneCAN can be controlled with the *DroneCAN Bypass Arming* parameter in the Advanced tab of the IQ Control Center, as shown below.
 When this parameter is set to *Bypass Arming*,